lamini-ai/lamini-ai.github.io/docs/input_output_runner.md

 #### `evaluate(self) -> dict

-Get the evaluation results of the trained question answering model.
+Get the evaluation results of the trained input-output model.

 Returns: